MLP Investment Guide: Quantifying Tax Benefits v.s. K-1 Headache

 Depreciation is one of the largest benefits for owning a Master Limited Partnership and it is one of the least understood factors of taxable income for the energy industry by laymen.

 Depreciation is a non-cash charge against earnings, which accounts for the fact that depreciating assets have a limited life, and not all the money that is made from that asset is actually profit.
-It is usually spun as a tax subsidy, but metal wears out and needs to be replaced at some point, usually decades in the future.
-The depreciation spreads that amount across the projected life of the asset.
+Political opponents usually spin as a tax subsidy, but metal wears out, oil wells run dry and replacement becomes a real cost at some point, sometimes decades into the future.
+Depreciation spreads that amount across the projected life of the asset.

 Therefore, similar to owning a real estate investment property, most of the distribution (i.e. dividend) of an MLP is not immediately taxable because it is considered return of capital (ROC).
 This lowers your cost basis and this depreciation is paid back, or “recaptured,” at ordinary income rates when you sell, hopefully years later.